The Invisible Hand Foundation (John and Daria Barry Foundation)

 This foundation does not have a public application process.

-According to their policies and tax filings, the foundation "only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds."
+According to their policies and tax filings, the foundation "only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds."

 Decision Timeline